Myanmar Water Festival and Burmese New Year Tour

 Sunday 13th April – Yangon

-• Arrive at your convenience into Yangon – the capital city of Myanmar.
+• Arrive at your convenience into Yangon – the former capital and most populated city of Myanmar.
 It is well connected to Asia and Europe.

 • Transfer to our centrally located hotel.

-• Pre-tour meeting will be held at the lobby of our hotel at 6:00pm to discuss tour itinerary and to meet your fellow travellers and Pioneer Adventure Travel guide.
+• Pre-tour meeting will be held at the lobby of our hotel at 6:00pm to discuss tour itinerary and to meet your fellow travellers and YPT guide.

 • Today is the first day of the Water festival.
 This is a day of preparation, with people building and decorating temporary pavilions called mandalas.
 As we spend our first evening in Yangon, we will witness the preparations.